nitinvwaran/UrbanSound8K-audio-classification-with-ResNet/README.md

 6. Use the habits_inference.py module to test the graph with test data.

-There are two main benefits from this project:
+There are some benefits from this project:
 1. Graph version after transfer learning is automatically created.
 2. The main Neural Net Architecture has been modularized in the function build_graph().
 This can easily be replaced with another architecture, or any model from the Tensorflow hub.
 The current model is very simple, based on a single CNN layer with two FC layers following.
+3. The project is flexible enough to process either mfcc, or raw spectogram input.
+Change the flag use_nfft to True, to use spectograms.
+However, a base graph trained on MFCC, cannot be used to create bottleneck files based on spectogram input, and vice versa, for the graph versioning and new labels training via transfer learning.